-As the name has it, Organic Basics provides organic cotton underwear, activewear, tees & tops for both men and women.
+As the name has it, Organic Basics provides ethical basics clothing: cotton ethical panties, activewear, tees & tops for both men and women.
 The Danish brand handpicks “every single fabric based on its environmental footprint and lifetime durability”.
 That means natural, renewable, recycled, biodegradable or low-impact textiles only.
 Organic Basics also ensures that they only work with trusted factory partners where the environmental footprint is reduced, the workplace is free of child labour, and employees are paid fairly and with benefits like free lunch and childcare.

 Initiated by two sisters from South Africa, Troo is another ethically made clothing brand that promotes a sustainable lifestyle and slow fashion.
 The sisters partner up with young inspiring designers who share the same passion for slow fashion as they do.
 One of their epic efforts is to save lace leftovers from big designers and turn them into sexy intimates.
 By getting to know more about this brand through their products, you’ll absolutely know what troo love means now more than ever!

 Under Protection is all about ethics and aesthetics.
 The Danish brand has a wonderful collection of ethical underwear, loungewear, swimwear, basics, and accessories such as eye masks, purses, and toiletry bags — all made ethically and sustainably.
 Under Protection also swears by eco-friendly packaging that is all recycled and recyclable.